erikwii/GitGotchi/README.md

    <img src="https://img.shields.io/github/forks/erikwii/GitGotchi"/> -->
 </p>
 <p align="center">
-   A virtual pet that growth by your Github contributions.
+   🥚A virtual pet that growth by your Github contributions.🦖
    <br/>
    Pin your gist pet at your Github profile!
    <br/>